Upton House, Warwickshire: History

-In 1757 the house was bought by banker Francis Child for use as a hunting lodge and it remained in the Jersey family until the end of the 19th century when it was held by George Child Villiers, 5th Earl of Jersey.
+In 1757 the house was bought by banker Francis Child for use as a hunting lodge and it remained with his heirs in the Jersey family until the end of the 19th century when it was held by George Child Villiers, 5th Earl of Jersey.
 In 1897, the estate was bought by brewer Andrew Richard Motion, grandfather of the writer Andrew Motion.
-In 1927 the estate was acquired by Walter Samuel, 2nd Viscount Bearsted, who owed his fortune to the fact that his father Marcus Samuel was the founder of the oil company Shell Transport & Trading.
+In 1927 the estate was acquired by Walter Samuel, 2nd Viscount Bearsted, who inherited a fortune from his father Marcus Samuel, 1st Viscount Bearsted, the founder of the oil company Shell Transport & Trading.
 His wife Lady Bearsted worked with "Kitty" Lloyd Jones to transform the house's garden during the early 1930s.
-Kitty would visit and send letters to Lady Bearstead about her gardens.
-The letters include lists of plants that Lady Bearstead would approve before the gardener, Mr Tidman, planted them.
-Kitty is credited today with the soft colours and strong colours of the gardens at Upton Houses.
-She takes particular credit for converting some marshland into the bog garden which she envisaged based around a natural spring in the garden.
+Kitty is credited for converting an area of marshland into the bog garden, centred on a natural spring in the garden.

 Lord Bearsted donated the house, gardens and art collection to the National Trust in 1948.

-Lord Bearsted's son, the 3rd Viscount, lived at Upton from 1948 until his death in 1986 and added to the gift to the National Trust the collection of fine porcelain.
-On the death of the 3rd Viscount, the furniture and other items on view in the rooms were offered to the nation by his daughter, Hon.
-Mrs. R. Waley-Cohen, through the "in lieu" system, on condition that they remain at Upton and on view to the public.
+Lord Bearsted's son, Marcus Samuel, 3rd Viscount Bearsted, lived at Upton from 1948 until his death in 1986 and added to the gift to the National Trust the collection of porcelain.
+On the death of the 3rd Viscount, the furniture and other items on view in the rooms were offered to the nation by his daughter, Mrs. R. Waley-Cohen, through the 'in lieu' system, on condition that they remain at Upton and on view to the public.
 Mrs. Waley-Cohen continued to live in the house until 1988, when the family moved to another property on the estate.
 In October 1991, she offered for sale by public auction, a large number of items which were considered surplus to requirements.
 The sale, by Christie's, took place at the house, in a total of 1083 separate lots, and included pictures, furniture, porcelain, silver, objects and carpets.